Starry Internet: Critical reception

 Analysts are mixed about Starry's prospects.
 Some point to the failure of Clearwire (which operated WiMAX on the 2.5 GHz band), or to technical challenges: "The physics are tough to overcome, and technology has been slow to improve here."
 Others note that if the expected low fixed costs per user are achieved, "they could profitably offer competitive broadband speeds for a fraction of the current price of wired broadband".

 2022 First Mark Acquisition Corp Merger

 In March 2022, Starry Internet completed a SPAC deal with First Mark Acquisition Corp in order to go public.

 Financial issues

 On 20 October 2022, Starry, Inc., filed a "WARN" notice with New York State's Department of Labor announcing the layoffs of "49 employees" because of "Changes in business operational needs as result of financial difficulties".

 On 23 December 2022, commercial real estate company Farley-White announced that it was suing Starry for $120,000 in unpaid rent.

 On February 20, 2023, Starry filed for Chapter 11 bankruptcy.

+After emerging from Chapter 11 bankruptcy, Starry, Inc. was acquired by Verizon in October 2025.
+The deal was expected to close in late 2026.